 |Authors: ||T. Arsov, M. Kiprijanovski, V. Gjamovski|

-The influence of four training systems (Slender Spindle, Northern Holland Spindle, Solax and ‘V’ system) on the productivity of the apple cultivar ‘Braeburn’ has been studied.
+The influence of four different training systems (slender spindle, Northern Holland spindle, solex and ‘V’ system) on the productivity of the apple cultivar ‘Jonagold’ have been evaluated.

-The research was conducted at two experimental orchards located in Skopje and Resen during four consecutive years.
+Research was conducted at two experimental orchard located in Skopje and Resen during 4 consecutive years.

-The Northern Holland Spindle was the most productive training system ha-1, while the Solax system had the lowest yield ha-1.
-The trees on Solax training system had the highest yield efficiency, while the lowest was observed on Slender Spindle system.
+The trees on solex training system have the highest yield efficiency, the lowest was observed on slender spindle system.

-The highest values for the fruit weight were obtained from Northern Holland Spindle, whereas the Solax training system gave the lowest values for fruit weight.
+The highest value for the fruit weight was obtained at slender spindle and solex whereas the ones from the ‘V’- system was with the lowest value for the fruit weight.